-Since 2015, I have been involved in bicycle educational initiatives first in New York City and now in Cape Town, mainly teaching adults how to cycle.
-In 2016 I experimented with establishing my own programme with a few of my friends and based on the success of that experiment, I launched Learn2Cycle in Cape Town in 2017 where I have been teaching adults, mainly women, how to ride bicycles on most Saturdays.
+Since 2015, I have been involved in bicycle education initiatives.
+First in New York City and now in Cape Town mainly teaching adults how to cycle.
+In 2016 I experimented with establishing my own programme with a few of my friends based on the success of that experiment.
+I launched Learn2Cycle in Cape Town in 2017 where I have been teaching adults, mainly women, how to ride bicycles on most Saturdays ever since.

 To diversify Cape Town’s cycling community by supporting more women of colour to learn how to ride bicycles and do so with confidence and safely for commuting and recreational purposes.

 For me, the greatest challenge with implementing my Learn2Cycle programme is geographical.
-I have a great bicycle and programme sponsor (Pedal Power Association) but I am currently only able to offer classes in suburban areas where the more privileged learners learn.
-I would like to expand my programme to more areas, especially those that tend to be underserved where the greatest need for affordable and multi-modal transportation options are most needed.
+I have a great bicycle and programme sponsor (Pedal Power Association), but I am currently only able to offer classes in suburban areas where the more privileged learners are.
+I would like to expand my programme to more areas, especially those that tend to be underserved, where affordable and multi-modal transportation options are most needed.

 The next step is to take my programme to areas that lie further away from the city economic centre and hub, starting with a school on the outskirts of the City of Cape Town.
 I’d also like to experiment with offering a few Learn2Cycle classes at local municipal clinics for people who have chronic lifestyle diseases that can be managed with increased exercise.

-What can other countries learn from your program?
+What can other cities learn from your city?